Meclozine

 • Are you pregnant or breastfeeding?

-If so, it’s important that you tell your doctor or pharmacist before you start meclozine.
+If any of these apply to you, it’s important that you tell your healthcare provider or pharmacist before you start meclozine.
 Sometimes a medicine isn’t suitable for a person with certain conditions, or it can only be used with extra care.

 Drowsiness and dizziness